Autodesk/pgbelt/docs/usage.md

 **Options**:

-- `--owner / --no-owner`: Use the owner credentials [default: False]
+- `--owner / --no-owner`: Use the owner credentials [default: no-owner]
-- `--pglogical / --no-pglogical`: Use the pglogical credentials. [default: False]
+- `--pglogical / --no-pglogical`: Use the pglogical credentials. [default: no-pglogical]
 - `--help`: Show this message and exit.

 ## `belt status`